EndTailImputer#

 Additional resources#

-For more details about this and other feature engineering methods check out these resources:
+For tutorials about missing data imputation methods check out these resources:

-Both our book and course are suitable for beginners and more advanced data scientists alike.
+Both our book and courses are suitable for beginners and more advanced data scientists alike.
 By purchasing them you are supporting Sole, the main developer of Feature-engine.